15 Regionalised perinatal care

 Because unnecessary referral causes great inconvenience to the patient and her family.
-Transport and hospital fees also add to the patient’s health expenses.
+Transport costs also add to the patient’s health expenses.
 Furthermore, unnecessary referrals place an extra workload on the already overburdened level 2 and 3 hospitals.
 These should reserve their resources for patients with serious complications requiring specialist care.
-Therefore, patients with minor problems should always be cared for at a maternal care clinic or level 1 hospital as this is more convenient for the patient and reduces the cost of healthcare.
+Therefore, patients with minor problems should always be cared for at a perinatal-care clinic or level 1 hospital as this is more convenient for the patient and reduces the cost of healthcare.

 Case study 3

 All deliveries and maternal deaths are recorded in a healthcare region.
 During a certain year there were 30 000 live births and 20 maternal deaths.
 The commonest cause of maternal death was postpartum haemorrhage.

 1. What is the definition of a maternal death?

 The death of a woman during pregnancy, labour, or the puerperium.

 2. How is the maternal mortality ratio expressed?